EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 If successful, the server response MUST have a CoAP 200 response code.
 Any other response code indicates an error and the client MUST abort the protocol.

 TODO: A successful response MUST be
-TODO: See EDHOC CCS, Figure 6 in draft-ietf-lake-edhoc-19
+TODO: See EDHOC CCS, Figure 6 in draft-ietf-lake-edhoc-19, reference {{RFC8392}}

 ## Mandatory/optional EST Functions {#est-functions}
 The EST-oscore specification has the same set of required-to-implement functions as EST-coaps.
 The content of {{table_functions}} is adapted from Section 4.2 in {{RFC9148}} and uses the updated URI paths (see {{discovery}}).